tmaxsoft-us/ofasm/docs/interface/README.md

 ### 3. OFASM_VM_LOAD

 OFASM_VM_LOAD will require two function to be implemented.

-3.1 PGM_OFASM_VM_LOAD_SIZE
-    - This function is intended to return the byte size of the loaded asm program.
+1. PGM_OFASM_VM_LOAD_SIZE is intended to return the byte size of the loaded asm program.

-3.2 PGM_OFASM_VM_LOAD_COPY
-    - This function is intended the loaded assembler program into native memory.
+1. PGM_OFASM_VM_LOAD_COPY is intended the loaded assembler program into native memory.

 example)
 ```cpp